SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 Other service/unit tests are passing (many service and validator tests passed).
 What I did next

-Option A (recommended, correct): Turn off the GlobalTestSecurityConfig mitigation and fix failing controller tests properly:
+To Turn off the GlobalTestSecurityConfig mitigation and fix failing controller tests properly:

 For each failing controller test add explicit authentication (import TestSecurityConfig or use with(user(...)on MockMvc), and add .with(csrf()for mutating requests.
 Convert tests to be isolated by creating a TestDataFactory and using transactional rollback or cleanup to avoid data.sql collisions.